data-preservation-programs/singularity/docs/cli-reference/datasource/add/sftp.md

          | false | Use default Cipher list.
          | true  | Enables the use of the aes128-cbc cipher and diffie-hellman-group-exchange-sha256, diffie-hellman-group-exchange-sha1 key exchange.

-   --sftp-host
-      SSH host to connect to.

-      E.g. "example.com".
+   --sftp-subsystem
+      Specifies the SSH2 subsystem on the remote host.

+   --sftp-macs
+      Space separated list of MACs (message authentication code) algorithms, ordered by preference.

+      At least one must match with server configuration.
+This can be checked for example using ssh -Q mac.

+      Example:

+          umac-64-etm@openssh.com umac-128-etm@openssh.com hmac-sha2-256-etm@openssh.com

+   --sftp-pubkey-file
+      Optional path to public key file.

+      Set this if you have a signed certificate you want to use for authentication.

+      Leading `~` will be expanded in the file name as will environment variables such as `${RCLONE_CONFIG_DIR}`.

+   --sftp-disable-concurrent-writes
+      If set don't use concurrent writes.

+      Normally rclone uses concurrent writes to upload files.
+This improves the performance greatly, especially for distant servers.

+      This option disables concurrent writes should that be necessary.

+   --sftp-key-exchange
+      Space separated list of key exchange algorithms, ordered by preference.

+      At least one must match with server configuration.
+This can be checked for example using ssh -Q kex.

+      This must not be set if use_insecure_cipher is true.

+      Example:

+          sntrup761x25519-sha512@openssh.com curve25519-sha256 curve25519-sha256@libssh.org ecdh-sha2-nistp256

+   --sftp-shell-type
+      The type of SSH shell on remote server, if any.

+      Leave blank for autodetect.

+      Examples:
+         | none       | No shell access
+         | unix       | Unix shell
+         | powershell | PowerShell
+         | cmd        | Windows Command Prompt

    --sftp-md5sum-command
       The command used to read md5 hashes.

       Leave blank for autodetect.

-   --sftp-subsystem
-      Specifies the SSH2 subsystem on the remote host.

-   --sftp-set-env
-      Environment variables to pass to sftp and commands

-      Set environment variables in the form:

-          VAR=value

-      to be passed to the sftp client and to any commands run (eg md5sum).

-      Pass multiple variables space separated, eg

-          VAR1=value VAR2=value

-      and pass variables with spaces in in quotes, eg

-          "VAR3=value with space" "VAR4=value with space" VAR5=nospacehere

    --sftp-user
       SSH username.

-   --sftp-known-hosts-file
-      Optional path to known_hosts file.

-      Set this value to enable server host key validation.

-      Leading `~` will be expanded in the file name as will environment variables such as `${RCLONE_CONFIG_DIR}`.

-      Examples:
-         | ~/.ssh/known_hosts | Use OpenSSH's known_hosts file.

    --sftp-key-use-agent
       When set forces the usage of the ssh-agent.